 Our overarching commitment is to foster a campus environment where each individual is empowered to act in the spirit of “I care, therefore I will…” We strive for a university culture that fosters a caring and supportive environment to maximize teaching and learning.
 Each university division is charged with making positive contributions to the university culture, fulfilling the university’s mission, and aiding in achieving the goals of D23.

 NSU’s Academic Affairs division consists of the College of Business and Technology, College of Education, College of Liberal Arts, College of Science and Health Professions, Oklahoma College of Optometry, College of Extended Learning, and the College of Graduate Studies.
-In addition to the colleges, Academic Affairs includes several support units including the John Vaughan Libraries, the Center for Teaching and Learning, Assessment and Institutional Research, the Center for Tribal Studies, the Office of International Programs, Student Academic Success Center and the Registrar’s office.
+In addition to the colleges, Academic Affairs includes several support units including the John Vaughan Libraries, the Center for Teaching and Learning, Institutional Effectiveness, the Center for Tribal Studies, the Office of International Programs, Student Academic Success Center and the Registrar’s office.
 The mission of Academic Affairs is to create and maintain a supportive learning environment that promotes the university’s academic endeavors in undergraduate, graduate,

 The unit supports student learning through excellence in teaching, faculty scholarly activity, and service to students, the university, and our communities.
 Academic Affairs is committed to providing the highest quality undergraduate and graduate education in the state and region, and achieving national and international prominence in the professional optometry program.
 Additionally, we are committed to embedding student support in NSU’s classrooms and to providing appropriate campus resources to our students who need help.